open-prophetdb/prophet-studio/README.md

 A prophet studio instance is composed of the following systems:

-- [Label Studio](https://github.com/yjcyxky/label-studio) - A labeling tool for data scientists and machine learning researchers.
+- [Label Studio](https://github.com/yjcyxky/label-studio) - It is a web application for labeling findings from publications, patents, and other free text.
+It's based on [Label Studio](https://github.com/HumanSignal/label-studio), but more functions for labeling findings.

 - [Paper Downloader](https://github.com/yjcyxky/paper-downloader) - A tool for downloading the papers from the pubmed.